Why We Shouldn't Use Gradual Release Often in Math Class

 Gradual release eliminates the need for students to defend their reasoning.

-Gradually release does not teach students how to construct arguments or defend their reasoning.
+Gradual release does not teach students how to construct arguments or defend their reasoning.
 Have you ever asked students how they got an answer, and they responded, “By following the steps,” or “like you did”?
 These responses are signs that the student did not use much (or any) mathematical reasoning.
 How can we have rich mathematical discussions in class if everyone uses the same procedure that the teacher has shown them?

 Gradual release does not usually leave room for student choice.